OpenCMISS/examples/FluidMechanics/NavierStokes/Coupled1DCellML/Python/README.rst

 A flow waveform from published data is applied at the aortic root of the model and interpolated in time from tabulated data using cubic splines.
 Outlet boundary conditions are provided by the 0D solution.

-OpenCMISS/CellML field mapping capabilities allow for the coupling of the 1D (OpenCMISS-Iron) and 0D (CellML) solvers:
+OpenCMISS/CellML field mapping capabilities allow for the coupling of the 1D (OpenCMISS) and 0D (CellML) solvers:

 .. literalinclude:: 1DTransientExample.py
    :language: python